-GDPR and Document Storage
+GDPR & Document Storage

 GDPR applies to all personal data regardless of how it is stored.
 This means that businesses which store personal data on paper records still need to make sure that they are GDPR-compliant.